Synchronizing Mobility Services Engines

 Note Through Release 6.0, you can assign only up to a campus level to a mobility services engine.
 Starting with Release 7.0, this option is granular to a floor level.
 For example, you can choose to assign floor1 to MSE 1, floor2 to MSE 2, and floor3 to MSE 3.

 Step 6 Select the mobility services engine to which the maps are to be synchronized.
 See, Figure 3-2 for more information.

 Step 7 Click either of the following in the Choose MSEs dialog box:

 •Save—Saves the mobility services engine assignment.
 The following message appears in the Messages column of the Network Designs page with yellow arrows icon:

 •Cancel—Discards the changes to mobility services engine assignment and returns to the Network Designs page.

-You can also click Reset to undo the mobility services engine assignments.
+You can also select one or more maps and click Reset to undo the assignments for those maps.

 Figure 3-2 MSE Assignment Page

 Note A network design may include a floor in a campus or a large campus with several buildings, each monitored by a different mobility services engine.
 Because of this, you may need to assign a single network design to multiple mobility services engines.